breakfast-studio/lunchboxjs/packages/docs/components/advanced.md

 1. Execute its `load` method, passing its `src` attribute as the URL
 2. Save the result of its `load` method to its `loaded` property
+3. (Optional, if `attach` attribute provided) Attach the loaded result to the parent

 For example, this is how to load a texture in Lunchbox: